How To Deal When You’re Not Happy In Relationship

 - You feel as if you have settled or are settling.

-If any of the signs above resonate with you, you may not be happy with your relationship.
-Although every partnership goes through hard times, they shouldn't overshadow the good.
-There may be ebbs and flows when one or both of you aren't entirely satisfied with the way things are going.
+If any of the signs above resonate with you, and your relationship, odds are, they could be contributing to the overall unhappiness.
+Although every partnership goes through hard times, it shouldn't overshadow the good things.
+There may be ebbs and flows when one or both of you aren't entirely satisfied with the way things are going or you’re not feeling happy currently.
 This is okay in the short term.
-But in the long term, staying in a relationship where you are unhappy is unhealthy.
+But in the long term, keeping a relationship alive where you are unhappy is unhealthy.
 So what should you do?
-Read on to discover some of the steps you can take to fix things if you are not happy with your partnership.
+Read on to discover some of the steps you can take to fix things if you are not happy with your relationship.

 Evaluate the Problem